This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

-Since goats are outdoor animals, and because of that, they are pretty good at surviving outside.
-You can, however, while learning how to care for goats in Winter, make their lives much more comfortable.
+Can goats handle cold weather?
+Goats are outdoor animals, and because of that, they are pretty good at surviving outside.
+You can, however, learn some tips about caring for goats, and use a few goat supplies, in the winter that will make their lives much more comfortable.

 Everyone needs a nice cozy place to call their home.
-Goats are no different and providing a comfortable shelter is your first step in how to care for goats in Winter.
+Goats are no different and providing a comfortable home is your first step in how to care for goats in winter.

 Essentially, you want to keep their living space draft free but with plenty of ventilation.
-The easiest way to do that is simply provide a shelter that is fully enclosed or with three sides away from the wind.
+The easiest way to winterize your goat shelter is simply provide a place that is fully enclosed or with three sides away from the wind.
 We used an older drafty barn stall as a fully enclosed shelter but put up a piece of particle board to block the gaps in between the barn’s old planks.